This section is dedicated to the first generation of 6502-based microcomputers and

 Geoff Macdonald has a Microtan65 page with an emulator, Microtan software, and

-David Brown offers an impressive emulator for Windows that
+David Brown once offered an impressive emulator for Windows that